 The nice thing about something like blackbox is that you can add users and remove users in a safe way.
 Given that there is no common master password you can remove users without having to create a new master password and reshare that new master password with all users.
 Resharing the master password in a safe way is hard, because you need a secure channel.
 And it integrates nicely into git and thus works nicely with our other infrastructure.

-#8 Updated by Roland Schulz almost 2 years ago
+#8 Updated by Roland Schulz about 2 years ago

 keybase encrypted git (https://keybase.io/blog/encrypted-git-for-everyone) might be great for this